5 Most Common Florida Lawn Diseases

 Rust Lawn Disease

 Lawn Rust Disease is a lawn fungus that occurs from mid-summer to late fall.
-It appears as a yellowy-orange, rusty powder on your grass blades—differing from Red Thread grass fungus; which appears as red or pink strands.
+It appears as a yellowy-orange, rusty powder on your grass blades—differing from Red Thread grass fungus, which appears as red or pink strands.
 This turf fungus slows grass growth and makes it vulnerable to damaging pests and other turf diseases.

 Grass types commonly affected by Lawn Rust Disease: